4 key questions:

 Fidelity research has shown that taking on debt can really weigh on a person’s sense of wellbeing—for some, the burden is even greater than going through a major reorganization at work or other stressful life event.
 On the other hand, paying off debt can have a big positive impact, even more than a promotion or exercising.

-If you are very conservative, the appeal of a guaranteed return on your money, and the security of knowing that your house is paid up may have value beyond the dollars and cents involved.
+If you are very conservative, the appeal of a predictable return on your money, and the security of knowing that your house is paid up may have value beyond the dollars and cents involved.
 In that case, prepaying a mortgage may make more sense than the math would imply.
 Eliminating debt also reduces your monthly income needs, and that is another kind of flexibility.

 The bottom line

-You may also want to weigh the benefits of getting rid of debt against the opportunity presented by investing.
+But you may also want to weigh the benefits of getting rid of debt against the opportunity presented by investing.
 Prepaying a mortgage may not produce as much total wealth as investing, and it also may make it harder to tap your assets in the event of an emergency, or change in plans.
 It may be worth considering investing if you are more comfortable with risk, short on retirement savings, value flexibility, or if your main goal is growing your wealth.